 This Greek Skillet Lasagna is packed with Greek flavors, including ground lamb, feta, and kalamata olives, for a fun and easy-to-make (and cleanup!) twist on traditional lasagna.

-Mix in some spinach and kalamata olives and then layer the lamb sauce with lasagna noodles, mozzarella cheese, and the ricotta and feta mixture.
+Mix spinach and kalamata olives into the lamb and then layer the lamb sauce with lasagna noodles, mozzarella cheese, and the ricotta and feta mixture.

 You only actually need 6 noodles for this whole dish.
 The focus is really on that delicious lamb sauce and the flavors from the feta and olives.